 Professionally, Tony is a realtor with Berkshire Hathaway Home Services where he specializes in securing bank owned foreclosure properties, new and resale homes in the Las Vegas and Henderson markets.

 Tony and his wife Sherry have three children and seven grandchildren.

 Craig Galati, AIA, FSMPS, CPSM is passionate about vision, marketing, and strategic solutions that move firms and his industry forward.
 Craig is highly respected for his integrity and has received numerous awards over his career in both design and marketing communications.
-He has over over 30 years of experience practicing architecture and is currently the President of LGA in Las Vegas, Nevada.
+He has over 30 years of experience practicing architecture and is currently the President of LGA in Las Vegas, Nevada.
 He has guided the firm’s marketing and business development strategies for the past 15 years.
-Craig is a former President of SMPS Las Vegas, AIA Las Vegas, and AIA Nevada and is recipient of the AIA Nevada Silver Medal.
+Craig is a former President of SMPS Las Vegas, AIA Las Vegas, and AIA Nevada and is a recipient of the AIA Nevada Silver Medal.
 He is a former member of the City of Las Vegas Planning Commission and currently serves as the SMPS National President.